dd-obua/Mic-1-1-Portfolio/README.md

 - **A show of my capabilities (languages, frameworks and skills) in the about me section**
 - **Contact section - giving opportunity for feedback through a contact form**
 - **A footer - containing contact email and links to social and technical sites**
+- **A desktop version - responsive to screen sizes from 768px and larger**
 - **Beautiful background images**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>